 Here’s the thing about being a professional songwriter.

 I mean think of it.
 These magazines spend fortunes on article writers and copywriters to come up with snappy click bait titles that are guaranteed to grab people’s attention.
+Why not borrow some of these ideas to help write a song?!

 Not bad, right?
 I could go on, but I hope that you’re starting to get some epiphanies and ideas for songs.
 Often they just don’t “fall out of the sky” – most of the times you create your own songwriting ideas diary – and these are just a few of the methods that the pros commonly use.